Questions & Answers

 Why are you targeting these specific organizations?

 The targets are all fiscal sponsors of some of the most recognizable Israeli organizations working on the ground across Historic Palestine to displace Palestinian families: Ateret Cohanim, Regavim, Ir David/Elad, Israel Land Fund, and Hebron Fund.
-They are also all registered in the same state—New York—where the coalition will file complaints against each organization to New York State Attorney General, Letitia James.
+These organizations have several connections across multiple states and countries, allowing for us to build campaign synergy across state and national boundaries.

-How will revoking the charity status help defund these organizations?
+How will dismantling these charities help defund these organizations?

-Revoking the charitable status of these organizations will help to defund their work by halting a large portion of the tax-exempt money sent to them via US organizations.
-From 2014 to 2019, these organizations had $319,921,483.00 in gross receipts on their charitable forms.
+Dismantling these organizations will help to defund their work by halting a large portion of the tax-exempt money sent to them via US organizations and other international partners.
+From 2014 to 2019, these organizations had $319,921,483.00 in gross receipts on their charitable forms in the US alone.
 So even if just 10% of the money is stopped, we are still talking about millions of dollars that have been diverted.

 Furthermore, airing the truth of these organizations’ work would likely discourage a portion of US donors from contributing.
 Ultimately, we expect to be able to make a sizable dent in the flow of money reaching these Israeli settler organizations, resulting in a tangible change on the ground as their ability to operate is—at the very least—stifled.

-What can I do as an activist in New York to support this campaign?
+What can I do as an activist to support this campaign?

 There are many ways you can contribute.
 We’ve listed below a number of ways allies can get involved, but if you have another idea of how you see yourself moving the campaign forward, we would encourage you to do what feels exciting and possible for you.

-What does it mean to be a fiscal sponsor?
+What does it mean to be a fiscal sponsor in the US?

 While some of these organizations are a US-based charities—like the Hebron Fund—others use a fiscal sponsorship arrangement.
 Fiscal sponsorship partnership is an agreement between a 501(c)(3) nonprofit organization (the “fiscal sponsor”) and another organization or project.
 The fiscal sponsors offer their legal and tax-exempt status to help solicit tax-exempt donations.
 Organizations like Regavim, Ateret Cohanim, Ir David/Elad, and Israel Land Fund who have a fiscal sponsor, generally, are not incorporated and lack their own tax-exempt status in the United States.
 In this way, they are shielded, in part, from the direct investigation of their activities, unlike 501(c)(3) organizations like the Central Fund of Israel, which are registered.
 In this way, they are able to use US-based so-called charities like the Central Fund of Israel as back channels to run their programs to displace Indigenous Palestinian communities.